Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Earlier during marriage, the bride and the groom tied a cloth around their chair.
 The priest tied their hands with a piece of twine seven times.

-An assistant priest held an Afarghan.
+An assistant priest held an Afghan.
 He fed the fire with sandalwood and incense, and the senior priest chanted prayers.

-After, the priest removed the cloth curtain from the groom and bride.
-They threw handfuls of uncooked rice at each other, it symbolizing prosperity.
+After the priest removed the cloth curtain from the groom and bride, they threw handfuls of uncooked rice at each other, symbolizing prosperity.

 Now, the bride and the groom sit beside each other with their parents and relatives.
 A witness stands beside them, with the priests standing in front.
-The priest asks questions, and the marriage interrupts if they refuse to answer.
+The priest asks questions, and the marriage is interrupted if they refuse to answer.

 While reciting the prayers, the priest throws uncooked rice at the couple.
 Afterwards, they visit the Agiary (Fire temple) for blessings.
 The bride is given a small wick lamp in a silver protective vase.
 The lamp must keep burning in the chambers all night.